Ways to Use Your 529 Plan for Homeschooling

 • Music instruction tied to your curriculum

-• Specialized learning support (e.g., dyslexia tutoring)
+• Specialized learning support such as dyslexia tutoring

 5. Supplies Required by the Curriculum